-Global franchise giant 7-Eleven says it plans to start franchising in Canada in 2026, marking a major change from decades of operating mainly corporate-owned stores in the country.
+Global franchise giant 7-Eleven says it is exploring the possibility of expanding franchising in Canada as part of a broader expansion strategy, which could mark a major change from decades of operating mainly corporate-owned stores in the country.

 The company already relies on franchising as a core growth model in various markets such as the United States, Japan, South Korea and Australia, where local operators run thousands of stores.
-This recent announcement opens the door for motivated Canadian entrepreneurs to invest and join what is largely recognized as one of the biggest franchises in the world.
+This potential shift opens the door for motivated Canadian entrepreneurs to invest and join what is largely recognized as one of the biggest franchises in the world.

 From corporate stores to local partnerships